 Business Loans

-There are a few big advantages of business loans: they can be for large amounts of money, their repayment periods can be quite long, and the interest rates charged on them can be quite low.
-This makes them ideal for long-term borrowing of large amounts.
 However, getting a business loan is not a trivial task.
 Businesses need to have good credit, an operational history of at least a year, a solid business plan, assets to secure the loan against if pursuing a secured loan, and detailed financial statements proving that the business will be able to make all of its loan repayments.
 The application process is comprehensive, and it can take a few weeks for a business loan application to be processed and funds for approved loans to be released.
 In addition, funds released by a business loan must be used for the purposes outlined in the application, and there isn’t much flexibility when it comes to changing the terms of the loan once they have been agreed.

 All of this means that business loans are the hardest to get and the most structured, but potentially the cheapest, form of business financing available in Canada.
-This makes them useful for large purchases, such as property, vehicles and equipment, but less relevant for ongoing costs such as payroll and licensing.
+This makes them useful for large purchases, such as property, vehicles, and equipment, but less relevant for ongoing costs such as payroll and licensing.

 Business Lines of Credit